The Next Houston

 “It won't survive,” Craig Fugate, the former top emergency manager for both the federal government and the state of Florida, said in 2014.

-Any comparison with the 1926 cyclone, a category 4 storm still known as the Great Miami Hurricane, is only somewhat useful.
+Any comparison with the 1926 cyclone, a Category 4 storm still known as the Great Miami Hurricane, is only somewhat useful.
 The growth of the city since then doesn’t just put more people in the path of the storm—it also means that the area presents a greater risk of flooding.
 As Houston has demonstrated, the more built environment a city has, and especially water-impervious structures like pavement, the less water it can absorb.
 It’s not just that the city has grown and created more pavement; it’s that just as Houston’s expansion has taken over prairies with remarkable capacity to take in water, Miami’s growth has colonized parts of the Everglades, another water-absorbing system.

 And as if that weren’t bad enough, the area is already grappling with regular (not to say normal) floods caused by rising sea levels.
 Part of Miami and its surrounding cities are commonly inundated by high tides.

 The Miami area has seen plenty of bad hurricanes since 1926—especially Andrew in 1992, which caused $26.5 billion in damage.
 But the National Hurricane Center concluded that Andrew did much less damage that it might have if it had been bigger or struck more directly: “Andrew was a compact system.
-A little larger system, or one making landfall just a few nautical miles further to the north, would have been catastrophic for heavily populated, highly commercialized and no less vulnerable areas to the north.”
+A little larger system, or one making landfall just a few nautical miles further to the north, would have been catastrophic for heavily populated, highly commercialized, and no less vulnerable areas to the north.”

 There are different estimates about what a storm equivalent to the Great Miami Hurricane in power and location would do today, but all of them are horrific.
 An estimate done by the state of Florida came up with a figure of $120 to $130 billion.
 A 2011 National Hurricane Center study concluded it would be more like $165 billion, the costliest ever.
 CoreLogic, a real-estate analytics company, calculated in 2014 that reconstruction value of just the homes in the surge zone would be $103 billion.